-Mobile application and mobile device penetration testing
+Mobile device testing and mobile app penetration testing

-- Ensure your mobile applications or mobile devices are not presenting an easy point of entry for attackers
+- Ensure your mobile applications or mobile devices are not presenting an easy point of entry for attackers.

-- Ensure organisation owned mobile devices are safe to use by employees
+- Ensure organisation owned mobile devices are safe to use by employees.

-- Integrate secure development practices into the mobile application software development lifecycle
+- Integrate secure development practices into the mobile application software development lifecycle.

-No matter how basic, any mobile application forms part of an organisations attack surface and should therefore be included within the scope of regular penetration testing.
+No matter how basic, any mobile application forms part of an organisation’s attack surface and should therefore be included within the scope of regular penetration testing.
 Mobile applications which exhibit the following traits should be a particular priority for penetration testing:

 - Access to sensitive data